 - Remember to wash your hands when you’re done.

 The sugar in ‘Polaris’ sweetcorn starts to turn into starch immediately after it’s picked, so sweetcorn will never be sweeter than when you pick it from your own garden.
 Sweetcorn is a heat-lover and won’t survive outside if it’s too cold.
 Don’t move it into the garden until Labour Weekend at the earliest.

 - Place the tray in a place with enough light, but not directly in the sun.

-- Check the soil every day.
+- Check the soil daily.
 If the soil feels dry and crumbly, pour a small amount of clean water over the surface.

 - You should see a little plant appear from the soil in 1 or 2 weeks, which means the seeds have germinated and will be ready soon to move into a bigger pot or garden.

-- You can thin your tamato seedling by choosing the strongest-looking one if more than one little plant grows.
+- You can thin your sweetcorn seedling by choosing the strongest-looking one if more than one little plant grows.

 When your seedling is ready to go in the garden

-- Put it in a warm and sheltered spot for 1-2 hours a day and return inside for the night to harden off your tomato seedling.
+- Harden off your sweetcorn seedling by putting it in a warm and sheltered spot for 1-2 hours a day and return inside for the night.
 Do this for 4-5 days, leaving it outside for a little longer each day before you shift it out into the garden forever.

 Planting best practice

 - Sweetcorn is a heavy feeder so give your sweetcorn a sheltered spot with full sun and rich fertile soil: dig through some compost and sheep pellets a few weeks before planting.

 - If you have multiple sweetcorn plants, group them in a block rather than a row, to ensure every kernel is pollinated (otherwise you’ll end up with gappy cobs – they’ll still be edible, just won’t look very nice).

 - Remember, this is a tall crop that can grow to about 2m high, so plant it where it won’t cast shade on the rest of your crops.